-Granite provides sub-advisory services to mutual funds.
-Granite and the principal adviser for each sub-advised mutual fund negotiate Granite's advisory fees for providing those services.
-The sub-advisory fees are set forth in the sub-advisory agreement between Granite and the respective principal adviser.
-For the purpose of determining the fees payable to Granite, the value of each of the mutual funds advised assets shall be computed in the manner specified in the respective mutual funds' current Prospectus and Statement of Additional Information.
+At times, Granite may provide sub-advisory services to mutual funds.
+In such event, Granite and the principal adviser for each sub-advised mutual fund will negotiate Granite's advisory fees for providing those services.
+The sub-advisory fees will be set forth in the sub-advisory agreement between Granite and the respective principal adviser.
+For the purpose of determining the fees payable to Granite, the value of each of the mutual funds advised assets will be computed in the manner specified in the respective mutual funds' current Prospectus and Statement of Additional Information.

-Granite clients may receive, at no additional charge, advice from Granite with respect to the allocation of their assets among mutual funds.
-Although there is no separate or additional charge for this service, as discussed further in Item 5.C, below, Granite clients who invest in the mutual funds bear their proportionate shares of each mutual fund's fees and expenses, including their pro rata share of Granite's advisory fees, if Granite is the adviser or sub-adviser to such fund.
+Granite clients may receive, at no additional charge in addition to the investment advisory fee arrangement, advice from Granite with respect to the allocation of their assets among mutual funds.
+Although there is no separate or additional charge for this service, as discussed further in Item 5.C, below, Granite clients who invest in the mutual funds bear their proportionate shares of each mutual fund's fees and expenses, including their pro rata share of Granite's advisory fees, in the event that Granite is the adviser or sub-adviser to such fund.